-To determine how many pieces of trim you will need, measure each side of the drawers and add together.
+To determine how many pieces of moulding you will need, measure each side of the drawers, and add them together.
 Remember, you will have some waste with each strip because we don’t want to patch together multiple pieces on one side of a drawer.
 I ended up purchasing 13 pieces of trim to complete this project.

 2 | Measure the Trim for the Drawers